-"As a collective of Black artists, authors and producers, we were driven by the need to create platforms that supported and showcased the artistic works of other racialized artists and elevate our artistic genres of spoken work, poetry, and oral storytelling.
+"As a collective of Black artists, authors and producers, we were driven by the need to create platforms that supported and showcased the artistic works of other racialized artists and elevate our artistic genres of spoken word, poetry, and oral storytelling.
 Our Collective Vision is to engage, inspire, and entertain communities using the literary and performing arts, while simultaneously providing platforms to emerging and mid-career artists," as they mention on the festival's website.

 "They're looking to have the flavour of black culture without embracing or being confronted with the black experience," paraphrasing Dwayne.
 This phenomenon isn't new; it dates back to the early days of rock-and-roll and prior.